With domestic fuel bills rising, finding energy-efficient ways to heat your home is a priority.

 My house isn’t on the gas network, instead I have an oil tank, is this the most economical option?

-Oil, or more specifically heating oil, is generally a little more expensive than gas for heating, but it’s the cheapest option in rural areas where there is no gas supply.
+Oil, or more specifically oil fired central heating, is generally a little more expensive than gas for heating, but it’s the cheapest option in rural areas where there is no gas supply.

 Oil is used mainly in boilers, but sometimes fires and cookers are fuelled by it.
 An oil-fired boiler will typically be more expensive than an equivalent gas one.

-I’m moving to a house that has oil rather than gas, will I still have a constant supply of fuel to heat my home?
+I’m moving to a house that has oil central heating rather than gas, will I still have a constant supply of fuel to heat my home?

 Unlike ‘mains’ fuels - gas and electricity - which are effectively ‘on tap’, oil is delivered in bulk and stored in a tank.
 It will be up to you to monitor your usage and ensure you place an order for delivery before your supply of oil runs out.